Sunday Night Syndrome – the Back to Work Feeling that Affects Your Sleep

 5) And relax…

 There are lots of ways you can prepare yourself for the week ahead, and set yourself up for a good night’s sleep.
-Remember, mindfulness is proven to help people sleep better.
-You could switch off your mobile phone, turn off the telly and run yourself a nice bath.
+Mindfulness is just one way proven to help people sleep better, and I offer a whole Sleep Cycle Repair Kit in Answers In The Dark.
 Find what works for you.
 And remember, whatever the week throws at you, you can handle it.